20lives/dmote/doc/options-main.md

 ### Section `position`

-The wrist rest is positioned in relation to something.
+The wrist rest is positioned in relation to a named feature.

 #### Parameter `anchor`

-A named key where the wrist rest will attach.
+The name of a feature where the wrist rest will attach.
 The vertical component of its position will be ignored.

 #### Parameter `corner`

-A corner of the key named in `anchor`.
+A corner of the feature named in `anchor`.

 #### Parameter `offset`

-An offset in mm from the selected key (`key` style) or from the rest-side mount (`threaded-mount` style) to the origin of the coordinate system used for points that define the shape of the wrist rest.
+An offset in mm from the feature named in `anchor`.

 ### Parameter `plinth-height`